OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Experiments

 \subsection{Setups}

-\textbf{Models.} We adopt a Multilayer Perceptron (MLP) as our default neural network (NN) architecture, which includes three hidden layers consisting of 32, 16, and 8 neurons, respectively.
+\textbf{Models.} We adopt a multi-layer perceptron (MLP) as our default neural network (NN) architecture, which includes three hidden layers consisting of 32, 16, and 8 neurons respectively with ReLu activation.
 For tree-based models, we adopt decision tree or GBDT with an ensemble of five trees by default. \vl{For advanced models on relational datasets, we test TabNet \citep{arik2021tabnet} and ARM-Net \citep{cai2021arm}. }

-\textbf{Hyper-parameters.} For each window, we train NN for 10 local epochs with a batch size of 64 and a learning rate of 0.01.
+\textbf{Hyper-parameters.} For each window, we train NN for 10 local epochs with batch size 64 and learning rate 0.01.
 The buffer size is set to 100.
-For EWC, we observe that regularization factors below $10^3$ yield results akin to naive methods, while factors exceeding $10^5$ can lead to loss explosions.
+For EWC, we observe that regularization factors below $10^3$ yield results akin to naive NN, while factors exceeding $10^5$ can lead to loss explosions.
 Therefore, we adjust the regularization factor in $\{10^3,10^4,10^5\}$.
-For LwF, since the regularization loss is in the similar order of magnitude with the naive method loss, we tune the regularization factor in $\{0.01,0.1,1\}$.
+For LwF, since the regularization loss is in the similar order of magnitude with the naive NN loss, we tune the regularization factor in $\{0.01,0.1,1\}$.
 Missing values are handled by employing the KNNImputer with $k=2$.
 We use an ensemble of five models by default for ARF and SEA.
-Decision tree-based methods, unlike neural networks, do not necessitate multiple passes or batches of data for training.
+Decision tree-based methods, unlike neural networks, do not need multiple passes or batches of data for training.

-\textbf{Algorithm Implementations.} Given that real-world data streams may consist of an infinite number of windows, it is unfeasible to retain all models from each window in EWC and LwF for incremental learning.
+\textbf{Algorithm implementations.} Given that real-world data streams may be infinite, it is unfeasible to keep models from all windows in EWC and LwF.
 As an alternative, we employ the model from the most recent window to perform regularization.
 Additionally, LwF and iCaRL are originally designed for classification tasks.
-To adapt to regression tasks, we substitute the LwF regularizer with mean square error (MSE) loss and consider all data items as a single class for iCaRL.
+To adapt them to regression tasks, we substitute the LwF regularizer with mean square error (MSE) loss and consider all data items as a single class for iCaRL.
 To normalize each feature, we use the mean and variance of the first window to rescale each dataset dimension.
-The purpose is to simulate the real-world scenarios where only the statistics of first few samples are available to get started.
+The purpose is to simulate the real-world scenarios where only the statistics of early samples are available to get started.